balancer-team/rando-js/README.md

 # Simple ID

 Simple ID generates IDs that are URL safe, human readable, and cryptographically random.
-By default, Simple IDs are universally unique, providing more than 128 bits of randomness.
+By default, Simple IDs are universally unique, providing more than 128 bits of randomness with just 22 characters.

 ### Install